 2 This policy is fully consistent with and complements the more general policies for ethical conduct published in the Federal Reserve Administrative Manual (FRAM) section 2-026.1 ("Ethics-Voluntary Guide to Conduct for Senior Officials").
 That section recognizes the overarching principle that senior Federal Reserve officials "have a special responsibility for maintaining the integrity, dignity, and reputation of the System" and "should scrupulously avoid conduct that might in any way tend to embarrass the System or impair the effectiveness of its operations."
-The policy in this document focusensure that their contacts with members of the public do not provide any profit-making person or organization with a prestige advantage over its competitors.
-They will consider this principle carefully and rigorously in scheduling meetings with anyone who might benefit financially from apparently exclusive contacts with Federal Reserve officials and in considering invitations to speak at meetings that are sponsored by profit-making organizations or that are closed to the public and the media.
+The policy in this document focuses specifically on external communications and is binding on all FOMC participants.

-3 The Committee's regulations concerning the designation and handling of confidential FOMC information are set forth in a separate document, "Program for Security of FOMC Information," available at http://www.federalreserve.gov/mone tarypolicy/files/FOMC_InformationSecurityProg ram.pdf.
+3 The Committee's regulations concerning the designation and handling of confidential FOMC information are set forth in a separate document, "Program for Security of FOMC Information," available at www.federalreserve.gov/monetarypoli cy/files/FOMC_InformationSecurityProgram.pdf.

+- 6. Committee participants will strive to ensure that their contacts with members of the public do not provide any profit-making person or organization with a prestige advantage over its competitors.
+They will consider this principle carefully and rigorously in scheduling meetings with anyone who might benefit financially from apparently exclusive contacts with Federal Reserve officials and in considering invitations to speak at meetings that are sponsored by profit-making organizations or that are closed to the public and the media. - 7.
 To facilitate the effectiveness of the Committee's policy deliberations and the clarity of its communications, participants will observe a blackout period on monetary policy communications in conjunction with each regularly scheduled FOMC meeting. blackout period will begin at midnight Eastern Time seven days before the beginning of the meeting-for example, if the FOMC meeting is scheduled to begin on a Tuesday, the blackout period will begin at the start of the preceding Tuesday-and will end at midnight Eastern Time on the next day after the meetingfor example, if the FOMC meeting ends on a Wednesday, the blackout period will end at the end of Thursday.
 During each blackout period, participants refrain from expressing their views about macroeconomic developments or monetary policy issues in meetings or conversations with members of the public.